logship-io/logsink.github.io/Logship/src/pages/pricing.md

 With the little kahuna version you get:

 * Everything available in the free plan.
-* As many user's as your infrastructure can handle.
+* As many users as your infrastructure can handle.
 * Shared support.
 * Multiple node deployments

 ## Big Kahuna

 For large companies.
-Pricing determined by deployment size.
+Pricing is determined by deployment size.

-With the little kahuna version you get:
+With the big kahuna version you get:

 * Everything available in the free + little kahuna plan
-* As many user's as your infrastructure can handle
+* As many users as your infrastructure can handle
 * Dedicated support
 * Multiple node deployments
 * Full account management

-## US Governement Customers
+## US Government Customers

 God Bless America.
 We'll work with you and provide discounts.